craigusus/Compact-Power-Card-CF/README.md

 This project is a copy of [Compact Power Card](https://github.com/pacemaker82/Compact-Power-Card) by [@pacemaker82](https://github.com/pacemaker82).
 All original credit belongs to the author.

-This version contains local modifications (using my friend [Claude](https://www.claude.com/product/claude-code)) to suit my custom 'off-grid' solar installation.
+This is a personal fork customised for my specific off-grid solar setup.
+For general support, please see the original project.

 <img width="756" height="284" alt="{4AE6E87B-4FD0-45B2-81D5-AED41052129E}" src="https://github.com/user-attachments/assets/ae0f3080-efd5-42e2-8ba2-a4f3593b98f6" />